RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 Save the file.
 Open your map in the Giants Editor.
 Make sure there are no errors in the console.
 If there are any, you made a mistake.

-You can select the foliage brush and the ssSeasonsMask (sometimes called ssSnowMask) channel and start painting.
+You can select the foliage brush and the ssSnowMask (sometimes called ssSnowMask) channel and start painting.
 Go to the step about the tipCol to get some useful data first.

 ### Technical explanation